apache/druid/docs/tutorials/tutorial-rollup.md

 Before the grouping occurs, the timestamps of the original input data are bucketed (floored) by minute, due to the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` expression in the query.

-Consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`:
+Now, consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`:

 ```json
 {"timestamp":"2018-01-01T01:02:14Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":38,"bytes":6289}